How to use the control in your projects

-Before starting sound editing management, the component needs to be initialised: for this purpose it's mandatory a call to the InitEditor method; the best place to call this initialisation method is usually the container form initialisation function: for example, when using Visual Basic 6, it will be the Form_Load subroutine.
-The main purpose of calling the InitEditor method is to synchronise the component with its container form.
+Before starting sound editing management, the component needs to be initialized: for this purpose it's mandatory a call to the InitEditor method; the best place to call this initialization method is usually the container form initialization function: for example, when using Visual Basic 6, it will be the Form_Load subroutine or, when using Visual C++, it will be the handler function of the WM_INITDIALOG Windows message.
+The main purpose of calling the InitEditor method is to synchronize the component with its container form.

 After the control's initialization we should decide if the sound under editing will be stored in memory or inside a temporary file: this can be done through the GetStoreMode and SetStoreMode methods; it's important to note that the sound under editing will be always stored in uncompressed WAV PCM format so its total size could become an issue when dealing with low-end systems:

 |•||when stored in memory, it will be possible getting the pointer to the memory buffer containing WAV PCM data through the GetMemoryPtr64 method and the total size in bytes of the memory buffer through the GetMemorySize method: it's strongly suggested avoiding memory based storage for clips longer than 10 minutes.|